 Think of an activity you can do where you begin to develop presence; Thich Nhat Hanh says, he brings as much presence into washing up as he would bring to washing the baby Jesus or the Buddha.

 Being present can be transformative, you will experience feeling connected with yourself, others, the world around you and the ability to feel fully alive.

-If you are curious to find out more please visit my website https://poisedandbalanced.com/
+If you are curious to find out more about the Alexander technique of finding a teacher please visit my website https://poisedandbalanced.com/